 Person and Family Centered Care: A Conversation with Joanne Disch

 In an increasingly complex healthcare landscape, healthcare leaders are exploring solutions for improving patient outcomes and efficiency while managing costs.
-Many are taking a closer look at person and family centered care, an evolving approach for nurses and other clinicians to streamline and improve care by engaging patients and their families as partners in the care process.
+Many are taking a closer look at a person and family-centered care, an evolving approach for nurses and other clinicians to streamline and improve care by engaging patients and their families as partners in the care process.

 As a nursing assistant embarking on her career, Dr. Disch was driven by a desire to help alleviate patients’ pain.
 “I once pondered entering a math-focused occupation, but realized I was drawn to the human connections nursing offered,” she explained.
 “In the intensive care unit, I learned firsthand the value of relationships with patients and their families.”

 Dr. Disch, chair of the Chamberlain College of Nursing Board of Trustees and professor ad honorem at the University of Minnesota School of Nursing, explains how a heightened focus on these relationships can improve healthcare:

 This philosophy is not new but has recently been given new life amid the changing healthcare landscape.
 For healthcare providers, person-centered care is a refreshed way of thinking.
 In contemporary society, “patient” is a limiting word.
 Patients want to play a role in their healthcare and become partners with clinicians.
 The fundamental core of nursing is to work with the patient, not for the patient.